Child Protection Enquiries - Section 47 Children Act 1989

 Strategy discussions/meetings should be convened as soon as possible bearing in mind the needs of the child, however locally determined timescales will be established to dictate how soon after child protection concerns have been identified the discussion/meeting will occur, except in the following circumstances:

 The plan made at the strategy discussion/meeting should reflect the requirement to convene an Initial Child Protection Conference within 15 working days of the strategy discussion at which it was decided to initiate the Section 47 Enquiry.
 When Children's social care have concluded that an Initial Child Protection Conference is not required but professionals in other agencies remain seriously concerned about the safety of a child, these professionals should seek further discussion with the social worker, their manager and/or the designated safeguarding professional lead.
 The concerns, discussion and any agreements made should be recorded in each agency's files.
-This should be actioned within a timescale commensurate with the need to safeguard the child and in accordance with the Conflict Resolution Policy.
+This should be actioned within a timescale commensurate with the need to safeguard the child and in accordance with the Dispute Resolution Protocol.

 In exceptional circumstances, enquiries may be more complicated and may require more than one strategy discussion/meeting.
 If the strategy discussion / meeting concludes that a further strategy discussion / meeting is required, then a clear timescale should be set and be subject to regular review by the social work manager bearing in mind the safety of the child at all times.
 Where there is more than one Strategy Meeting it should be noted that any Initial Child Protection Conference should be held within 15 working days of the Strategy Meeting, which initiated the Child Protection Enquiry.